BYU-ITCSA/Dark-Mode/Lesson 2: Linux/Getting Started with Linux/Getting Started with Linux.md

 * You can use more powerful hardware than you normally could
 * You can access it from anywhere
 * Requires no hardware resources
+* Can try more operating systems without having to set them up

 ### Cons:
 *  It costs money.
 Realistically, you can get a low-spec VM in EC2 for pretty cheap, and they even give you free credits when you make an account.
 It is easy to leave one on accidentally one day, then get a bill every month until you remember to shut it down.
 * It is exposed to the internet by default and needs to be secured
+* Terminology used for cloud technologies can be confusing.
+* The process of creating an EC2 instance can be confusing if you've never done it before.

 ## Dual Boot
 ### Overview: